Caerii/OpenGalea/README.md

 ## 9. Running OpenGalea <a name="running-opengalea"></a>

+Once hardware is assembled and software is installed, you can run OpenGalea in single-player or multiplayer mode.

 ### 9.1 Single-Player Mode <a name="91-single-player-mode"></a>

 1.  **Hardware Setup:** Assemble the OpenGalea headset and connect it to your Quest 3.
 Connect the OpenBCI Cyton board to your laptop.